 Using different systems for different teams was hard for training and consistency.
 Particularly with the shared logins, when team membership changed, we continually had to update the passwords.
 Nothing was intuitive.
 Nothing was easy to remember.Virginia Trowbridge, Pulse Manager at Reali

-We’re all about streamlining the real estate transaction and making it more efficient for everyone.
-That includes making the process more efficient for our agents.
 Going outside of our Gmail account to send a correspondence was completely disrupting the workflow, Virginia says.

 Hiver required minimal training or workflow changes, as it integrated nicely with Gmail.
-Other solutions we tried required yet another system to log into, plus a complete mind shift in the way the team approached and used email, says Virginia.
+Other solutions we tried required yet another system to log in to, plus a complete mind shift in the way the team approached and used email, says Virginia.

 It was super easy to get started.
 We were able to sign up and get going in no time, Virgina adds.

 Because they manage the shared inboxes from Gmail itself, their workflows are much simpler.
-There’s no juggling between tools.

 Previously, all emails were forwarded to everyone and they had to coordinate with each other on who was responding to and owning what.